BIM > BIM Dimensions

 2D BIM incorporates details of all elements of the model sufficient to obtain 2D CAD drawings and schedules from the model.
 The drawings thus derived will then need to be further detailed and coordinated to produce construction information.

 3D BIM incorporates specific 3D data of the building elements which are coordinated with each other in three dimensions to remove clashes, display assemblies or assembly sequences, create walk throughs and produce construction information with little addition of 2D CAD drawings.

 A 4D BIM adds an additional dimension of information in the form of scheduling data to various elements of the model.
 This allows obtaining accurate program visualizations and shows just how the project will develop sequentially.

 A 5D BIM adds the cost element to the elements of the model.
 This allows for obtaining accurate quantities and overall cost of the project, which is automatically updated as the model develops.
 Along with Construction Sequencing this further allows for budget planning.

 A 6D BIM incorporates information on the energy performance of the building elements and its systems.
 This allows for calculation of energy performance of the building at an early stage.

 Asset Management & COBie

-A 7D BIM incorporates asset data such as component status, specifications, maintenance/operation manuals, warranty data etc. This information can be extracted in COBie format to be used outside the BIM software by 3rd party building management programmes and even Microsoft Excel.
-This allows for easier and quicker parts replacements and a streamlined asset life cycle management over time.
-The model can be continually updated during the life time of the building to help manage the asset from design to demolition.
+A 7D BIM incorporates asset data such as component status, specifications, operations and maintenance manuals, warranty data etc. This information can be extracted in COBie format to be used outside the BIM software by 3rd party building management programmes and even Microsoft Excel.
+This allows for easier and quicker replacements of parts and a streamlined asset life cycle management over time.
+The model can be continually updated during the life time of the building to help manage it from design to demolition.